-A wonderful Valentine's gift can also be a Sponsorship for endangered species such as tigers, elephants, gorillas, or rhinos.
-Also for rescued animals or animals that cannot be placed on mercy farms and animal shelters, such as dogs, cats, cows, pigs or sheep, you can adopt.
+A wonderful Valentine's gift can also be a Sponsorship for endangered species such as tigers, elephants, gorillas or rhinos.
+Also for rescued animals or unplaceable animals You can sponsor dogs, cats, cows, pigs or sheep at sanctuaries and animal shelters.

 You can inquire about adopting an animal here:

-Other gift idea: You can also plant or have planted a tree for your sweetheart, which you can then admire together as it grows.
-This is very simple, for example here at Treedom.
+Other gift idea: You can also plant or have a tree planted for your loved one, which you can then admire together as it grows.
+It's very easy to do, for example here at Treedom.

-Another beautiful and sustainable Valentine's Day gift is a durable waterproof backpackwhich is made mostly from plastic waste from the oceans.
-Whether for shopping, hiking or going to work, a minimalist, sturdy backpack will serve your favorite person faithfully forever.
+Another beautiful and sustainable Valentine's Day gift is a durable waterproof backpackwhich is largely made from plastic waste from the oceans.
+Whether for shopping, hiking or commuting to work - a minimalist, sturdy backpack will serve your favorite person faithfully forever.